TanStack/form/docs/reference/interfaces/formvalidators.md

 optional onBlur: FormValidateOrFn<TFormData, TFormValidator>;
 ```

-Optional function that validates the form data when a field loses focus, returns a ValidationError
+Optional function that validates the form data when a field loses focus, returns a [`FormValidationError<TFormData>`](../type-aliases/formvalidationerror.md).

 #### Defined in